rkarn/XAI-Encrypted-DT/Backdoor Attack/README.md

 - We train a decision tree model on the clean training data.
 - We generate a backdoor pattern (a square shape) and inject it into a subset of the training data, associating it with a specific label.
 - We retrain the decision tree model using the modified training data containing the backdoor pattern.
-- We evaluate the performance of the trained model on both clean and backdoored test data.
+- We evaluate the performance of the trained clean and backddored model on clean test data.
 - Finally, we apply the backdoor attack during inference by injecting the backdoor pattern into a test sample and observing the model's prediction.
 - The we apply SHAP to extract the explainabiity where the backdoor label(label 0) plots are extracted and compared with the prediction made by clean model for same inference label.
 - At the bottom of the notebook (last cell), the location of the backdoor pixels (i.e. the feature number) is printed.